serj-by/2405_old_shcolar/README.md

 `print (shcolar.customattr(shcolar.fg.green, 1)+"Bold Green using customattr"+shcolar.reset)`

-_Please note that you should append `shcolar.reset` at the end of string to make terminal return to default color/text decoration values.
+_please note that you should append `shcolar.reset` at the end of string to make terminal return to default color/text decoration values.
 However you may not if you wish to left with your settings in terminal after print finished._